Ronald Suresh Roberts: No Cold Kitchen (2006)

+Fit to Govern (2007)

 Shortly after publishing No Cold Kitchen, Roberts was approached by South African President Thabo Mbeki to write the first authorized account of his intellectual and policy agendas.
 Called Fit to Govern: The Native Intelligence of Thabo Mbeki, the book was controversial for its insistent post-colonialism and focus on Mbeki as an African leader as opposed to a Western one.
 In the book Roberts argued that Mbeki's view on the link between HIV and AIDS, was not one of ignorance or denial but scientific curiosity—and that many of the points raised by Mbeki and initially controversial have since entered the orthodoxy.

-Current work

-Roberts has continued to write for many South African publications on subjects as diverse as politics, book reviews and cultural events.
-Roberts is known for his challenging viewpoints; in a 2007 column Mail & Guardian editor Ferial Haffajee said Roberts "tests my commitment to freedom of expression".

-As of 2021, Roberts was a Visiting Senior Fellow in the Department of Sociology at the London School of Economics.

-Controversy

 In 2007 the controversial author and AIDS denialist Anthony Brink accused Roberts of using elements of his own unfinished work in Roberts' biography of Mbeki.
 Roberts countered that Brink had no relevant research given that as late as 2005 Brink remained a "complete stranger to the president at a personal level".

+Disputes with the Sunday Times

 In 2006 Leslie Weinkove, Acting Judge of the Western Cape High Court judgement, found against Roberts in a defamation case Roberts instituted against the South African newspaper The Sunday Times.
 The judgment gives detailed descriptions of his behaviour in dealing with a complaint against the South African Broadcasting Corporation.
 Roberts' response to the judgment was published in an extensive interview in the South African Mail & Guardian, which cites a suppressed letter from Ken Owen, a previous editor of The Sunday Times, which recognised The Times′ "eagerness to smear Ronald Roberts" and repudiated the words the newspaper had attributed to him, adding: "I must say that on matters within my knowledge [its] reporting is false."

 In 2007 the same newspaper incorrectly placed Roberts, Christine Qunta and others in a group of 12 signatories to an article supposedly supporting AIDS denialism.
 Roberts complained and the Times issued a retraction and apology to the group.
 Roberts accepted the apology but maintained that the newspaper's conduct was "shameful but not surprising."

-In popular culture

-Roberts's work has formed the subject of at least one play and one novel.
-His dispute with Nadine Gordimer, and its significance as an emblem of the broader cultural tensions in South Africa's post-apartheid transformations, is the subject of the play The Imagined Land by Craig Higginson, the editor of Robert's Gordimer biography.
-The same issue forms the inspiration for Absolution by Patrick Flannery, 'an inquiry into the ethical accountability of the writer and the ethical and epistemological problems of "life-writing"'.
-The dispute is also covered by Dame Hermione Lee, President of Wolfson College, Oxford, in Biography: A Very Short Introduction.
+Later career

+As of 2021, Roberts was a student at the University of Liverpool School of Law and Social Justice and a visiting senior fellow in the Department of Sociology at the London School of Economics.